JJMM/CUSMaskView/README.md

 ===========

 Only a flash for UILabel that refer to three20.<br>
+The label effect is similar to unlock iphone screen.
 We will add more controls to the project.<br>
 please pay attention to add Star, your support is my greatest motivation, thank you.<br>
 <br>